 - Demonstrate how utilizing data analytics and continuing research on co-benefits and occupant health can help inform decision making and make the business case for energy efficiency.

 Steering Committee Members

-- Ken Hansen, University of Nebraska Medical Center (UNMC) (Co-Chair)
+- Jed Thompson, University of Nebraska Medical Center (UNMC) (Co-chair)